 There are a number of assessments available online.
 However, some are not clinically validated, reliable, thorough or confidential enough, or they may cause unnecessary alarm.

 The International Institute for Trauma and Addiction Professionals (IITAP) provide Certified Sex Addiction Therapists (CSATs) with an anonymised, online questionnaire, called the “Sexual Dependency Inventory – 4.0”.
 It takes a client one to two hours to complete.
 At the end, a confidential, detailed client report is automatically generated for the therapist to interpret and share with the client.
 The results of the test will indicate a path towards a workable therapeutic solution.

-Promises currently provides this test, administered by our experienced addiction therapist Andrew da Roza.
+Promises currently provides this test, administered by certified sex addiction therapist Andrew da Roza.

 Untreated, compulsive sexual behaviour can leave the individual with intense feelings of guilt and low self-esteem.
 Some patients may develop severe anxiety and depression.